 The video camera may simply need to be re-calibrated, have connection issues or have more serious issue like needing to replace a bad lens.
-You won’t know until a repair technician disassembles the camcorder to evaluate it.
+You won’t know until a repair technician disassembles the camcorder to evaluate and properly diagnose it.

 There are some issues that are straight forward.
 For example replacing a headphone jack.
 A service center should be about be give you an accurate estimate on replacing this part without seeing the camcorder.
 Unfortunately this does not stop repair shops from still using the bait and switch tactic.
 They will give you an estimate via email or over the phone, only to tell you that the camcorder needs a new audio board and headphone jack after they receive the camcorder in for repair increasing your estimate substantially.

 Who should you trust and send your camcorder to?